Healthy Homes Assessment Mangateretere

 Insulation Mangateretere

-Insulation for underfloor and ceilings has been compulsory in all rental houses since July 1, 2019.
-Property managers and landlords are required to ensure that the insulation is up to standards that are in line with the latest standard.
-In some cases, an existing insulation on the ceiling or in the sub floor space might require to be added or replaced.
+Insulation for underfloor and ceilings is required on all rental homes since July 1, 2019.
+All landlords and property managers must make sure that the insulation is up to the new standard.
+In some instances, existing ceiling insulation or insulation in the subfloor space may need to be topped up or replaced.

-The "R" refers to thermal resistance and is a measure of how well the insulation resists heat flow.
-The more R-value is higher, the more efficient the insulation.
+The "R" signifies thermal resistance, and is a gauge of how well the insulation resists heat flow.
+The more high the R-value, more effective the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3